airbr/golang-hugo-blog/content/posts/engagement.md

 ![](/ring.png)
 ![](/record.png)

-# It is an amazing feeling and has been a wonderful time so far
+# It is an amazing feeling and has been a wonderful time the whole time

 ![](/park.png)